matthacksteiner/cms.kinderlosfrei/README.md

 ### Automated Update

 Run the script `update-template-version.sh` to fetch and merge the latest changes from the template repository.
-Use Git Bash or WSL on Windows.
+Use Git Bash or WSL on Windows

 ### Manual Update